-The dictionary defines slang as the least formal of speech characterized by using more metaphors, more vivid speech and more playful than ordinary speech.
-Slang also might be vulgar and socially unacceptable.
+The dictionary defines slang as the least formal of speech.
+It is characterized by using more metaphors and vivid speech and being more playful than ordinary speech.
+Slang also might be vulgar or socially unacceptable.

 Slang has been around since the beginning of language.
 It might be used as professional jargon, as an euphemism, or as a way for young people to communicate.

-The 1910s had its own particular slang, too.
+Like more recent decades, the 1910s had its own particular slang.
 Some of it originated during World War One.
-Those words will be covered in a separate post.
-Most of them are still in use, although the meanings in some cases have changed.
-Today, we will focus on non-war related slang.
+Most of it is still in use today, although the meanings in some cases have changed.

 Slang is, by nature, short lived.
-Here are some examples of 1910s slang that you no longer hear:
+Here are some examples of 1910s slang that died with the decade.

 - Blotto (a drunk)